 You will be able to see A) if the company is highly rated, B) has unresolved complaints and negative reviews, and C) you can then contact the company from the phone number and website listed directly at the Better Business Bureau’s website.

 Golden Financial Services is listed at the San Diego Better Business Bureau with zero unresolved complaints and an A+ rating (click to verify).

 What Do I Do if a Debt Consolidation Scammer Has Contacted Me?

-Due to the industry-leading methods and network of programs at Golden Financial Services, Kayla is able to assist clients with credit card, personal loans, medical debt, deficiencies from repossessions, federal and private student loans, and credit restoration.
+Due to the industry-leading methods and network of programs at Golden Financial Services, we can assist clients with a credit card, personal loans, medical debt, deficiencies from repossessions, federal and private student loans, and credit restoration.

-Kayla is one of the primary prequalification consultants at Golden Financial Services.
-She is available at 866-376-9846 to consult on the best debt relief process available in your state to meet your specific needs.
+Call 866-376-9846 to consult with an IAPDA certified counselor about the best debt relief process available in your state to meet your specific needs.